microfarad-de/toothbrush-timer/README.md

 The device implements a soft power on circuit using a tactile switch and two FET transistors.
 Briefly pressing the power button will power up the system and initiate the timer sequence.
-Pressing the power button during aprroximately 2 seconds while the
+Pressing the power button during approximately 2 seconds while the
 device is on will skip the timer sequence and directly activate the LED animation sequence prior to powering down the system.